Submit Document

 Top Tips for Tightening Your Academic Writing

-Never use 5 words when 2 will do!
-Direct, Active language (see points 3 and 4 above) will help with this.
+Never use five words when two will do!
+Direct, active language (see points 3 and 4 above) will help with this.

-Do you overuse ‘However’, ‘On the other hand’, ‘In other words’, etc.?
-These words and phrases are important to show the relationship between your sentences, to present your ideas more clearly; however, editors often see students overusing these words or, worse, incorrectly using these words.
+Do you overuse ‘However’, ‘On the other hand’, ‘In other words’, and so on?
+These words and phrases are important to show the relationship between your sentences and to present your ideas more clearly; however, editors often see students overusing these words or, worse, incorrectly using these words.

 When reviewing your work, keep an eye out for unnecessary conjunctions.
 If they are not necessary for the meaning of your sentence, delete them.